bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  4
 ```

-Object Oriented CSS advocates building a component library, staying
+<p>Object Oriented CSS advocates building a component library, staying flexible,
-flexible, and utilizing a grid.
-These are good ground rules, and they
+and utilizing a grid.
+These are good ground rules, and they can help you avoid
-can help you avoid the need to add additional styles every time you add
+the need to add additional styles every time you add a new page or feature to a
-a new page or feature to a website.
+website.</p>

 <h4>Scalable & Modular Architecture for CSS</h4>

-Along the same line of Object Oriented CSS is the <a href="http://smacss.com/"
+</p>Along the same line of Object Oriented CSS is the <a href="http://smacss.com/"
 rel="noopener noreferrer" target="_blank">Scalable and Modular Architecture for
 CSS</a> methodology developed by Jonathan Snook.
 The Scalable and Modular
 Architecture for CSS promotes breaking up styles into <b>five</b> core categories,
-including:
+including:</p>

 <ul>
   <li>Base</li>